#10 How to Run A Quarterly Product Strategy Meeting

 - provided a means to enhance context through strategy,

-- and enabled fast-paced decision-making by individuals expert in their areas.
+- and enabled fast-paced decision-making by individuals who are experts in their areas.

 But please don’t “cut and paste” the Netflix culture or how we executed the Quarterly Product Strategy Meeting.
 Experiment to discover what works best for you.

-In the next essay, I’ll share how I applied the product strategy tools and frameworks at my next startup, Chegg.
+In the following essay, I’ll share how I applied the product strategy tools and frameworks at my next startup, Chegg.

 Essay #11: A Case Study: Netflix 2020